RenuRoshni/reactjs/README.md

 ## Demo

-You can try out the demo of this Todo App [here](https://rrrnxttrendz.ccbp.tech/).
+You can try out the demo of this E-commerce App [here](https://rrrnxttrendz.ccbp.tech/).